 1.)
 Ignition System

-- The Ignition System is the one responsible for creating and delivering spark.
-Without spark, the engine will crank but Not Start.
+- The ignition system is responsible for generating and delivering spark.
+Without ignition spark, the engine will crank but not start.

-- In my experience, the most common component failures, of the Ignition System that cause a No Start No spark Condition are:
+- In my experience, the most common ignition system component failures that result in a no-start no-spark condition are:

-- All of the above Ignition System components can be tested in a methodical way to find out exactly what has failed (if indeed something has).
+- All of the above components of the ignition system can be methodically tested to find out exactly what has failed (if indeed something has failed).

 2.)
 Fuel System

-- The Fuel System is the one responsible with supplying the engine with fuel.
+- The fuel system is responsible for supplying the engine with fuel.

-- Fuel pump relay.
+- The fuel pump relay.

-- Fuel pump.
+- The fuel pump.

 3.)
 Engine Mechanical System

-- Although rare, internal engine mechanical problems can and do cause No Start Conditions.
+- Although rare, mechanical problems inside the engine can and do cause starting problems.